NimbleBeasts/NbMoonshot/_Org/_GDD/GDD.md

 Like normal buttons but it turns off when no pressure is on the button.
 Could be any carry-able object or even a stunned body.

+## Civilians WP-10

+Civilians dont have an direct impact on the gameplay.
+They can either follow a path (if attached) or idle (if no path attached).
+Civilians have multiple type of skins (e.g. scientist, normal guy, normal girl, betrayer).
+The skin is selected via an exported enum variable "skin".
+All civilians are stun-able and can be carried.
+They dont react to stones or meat.
+The betrayer can be mission objective.
+Civilians stop on path points for a few msec before continue the path.
+Guess this could be sourced out as shared between most npcs.
+Civilians shall have a exported bool isHostileArea.
+If isHostileArea is true and the player walks in the FOV, the civilian get on his knees and hide.
+He will remain in that state forever.
+If a guard detects the kneeing civilian, the guard will ring the alarm.
+If isHostileArea the civilian does not react to the player, FOV can be removed.

 ## Minigames

 ### Wirecut